roboes/tools/sports/readme.md

 ([Website](https://mapy.cz) | [Android](https://play.google.com/store/apps/details?id=cz.seznam.mapy) | [iOS](https://apps.apple.com/app/mapy-cz-navigation-maps/id411411020))

 ### Description
 With a less confuding GUI than OsmAnd, offers an "Outdoor" layer, highlighting cycle and hiking paths.
-For cycling navigation, it displays the additional distance and time for altenative routes on the go.
+For cycling navigation, it displays the additional distance and time for alternative routes on the go.

 # Useful links